 "The F2003-GA is still new to us and there is still a lot of potential to emerge.
 This is another element that will make the second part of the season particularly interesting".

 If Formula 1 had a director, Michael Schumacher’s thousandth point would be shot at the Nurburgring.
-About sixty kilometers from the circuit that Sunday, June 29, 2003 will host the ninth race of the season is Kerpen, the town where the World Champion (with his brother Ralf Schumacher ) grew up and learned to drive, where there is a museum named after him, where Daddy Rolf lives.
+About sixty kilometers from the circuit that Sunday, June 29, 2003 will host the ninth race of the season is Kerpen, the town where the World Champion (with his brother Ralf Schumacher) grew up and learned to drive, where there is a museum named after him, where Daddy Rolf lives.
 Michael Schumacher has 999 points, and it is already a good record, because in second place, among the drivers in business, there is David Coulthard at 425 that will never be able to fill the gap (and not even Rubens Barrichello, who has 303 points).
 One point is missing, that is an eighth place, to inaugurate the club of a thousand and remain the only member until old age.
 But it is bad to talk about it, and Michael Schumacher does not.
-He prefers to deal with family matters: Ralf is a younger brother in every sense?
-Someone once again asks the question after the Canadian Grand Prix.
+He prefers to deal with family matters: is Ralf a younger brother in every sense?
+Someone once again asks this question after the Canadian Grand Prix.
 In Germany, Michael is unusually aggressive about this:

-"People who say those things are idiots".
+"People who ask these things are idiots".

-Yet, between the two did not ignite the duel on track in Montreal, although the Williams-Bmw had appeared at least as fast as Ferrari.
+Yet, between the two did not ignite the duel on track in Montreal, although the Williams-Bmw had appeared at least as fast as the Ferrari.

 "But it did not happen for the simple reason that it was not possible.
 If you have followed the race, you will have noticed that there were not only me and him, but also Montoya and Alonso, and no one has overtaken anyone else.
 At the start of the race I found myself behind my brother’s back and I couldn’t attack him either.
 Okay?"